Zarryos/Micro-blogging-platform/README.md

 ## Notes on project development
 ### Some context
-At the time I wrote this, I didn't have the opportunity to work on a profesional iOS project for the past two years.
+At the time I wrote this, I didn't have the opportunity to work on a profesional iOS project for the past two years (but i had 2.5 years of experience on it prior this).
 But to keep me in touch with iOS development, I've completed two micro-projects this past week :
 - [x] https://developer.apple.com/tutorials/swiftui/
 - [x] https://www.raywenderlich.com/7864801-combine-getting-started